FLYERS vs. LIGHTNING SERIES' HISTORY: Current and Miscellaneous:

 December 18, 1999 -- Brian Boucher recorded his first NHL shutout by making 29 stops and John LeClair scored twice in a 4-0 home win.
 Ulf Samuelsson, who missed the prior four games with a shoulder injury, scored his first goal as a Flyer in the first period.
 Lightning goalie Dan Cloutier was replaced by Kevin Hodson after allowing one goal on five shots in the first seven minutes.
 Cloutier, who was pulled after surrendering three goals on eight shots in his prior start against Nashville, angrily slammed his stick against the wall of the runway leading to the locker room after being lifted.

-March 8, 2000 -- Eric Desjardins's PPG with 1:11 left in OT gave the Flyers a 3-2 win at Tampa Bay.
-Robert Petrovicky was called for hooking Mark Eaton while both were racing for the puck on a possible delayed icing call setting up the PP. Mark Recchi (0-3-3) assisted on all three goals and JVB made 25 saves.
-Tampa Bay played its 14th OT game of the season and had yet to win (0-7-7).
-Mike Sillinger and Chris Gratton gave the Lightning a 2-0 lead in the first period.
-The Flyers held a 15-4 shots advantage in the second period and Eric Lindros and John LeClair scored, the latter with 4.8 seconds remaining.
-Dan Cloutier made 36 saves.
+March 8, 2000 -- Eric Desjardins scored on the PP in OT and the Flyers won 3-2.
+TB played its 14th OT game of the season and had yet to win (0-7-7).
+Robert Petrovicky was called for hooking Mark Eaton while both were racing for the puck on a possible delayed icing call setting up the PP. Mike Sillinger and Chris Gratton gave the Lightning a 2-0 lead in the first period but Eric Lindros and John LeClair, who scored with 4.8 seconds left in the second period, netted second period goals.
+Mark Recchi assisted on all three goals.
 Earlier in the day, the Flyers acquired Rick Tocchet from the Phoenix Coyotes in exchange for Mikael Renberg.

-December 6, 2000 -- John LeClair (3-0-3) snapped a tie with 3:40 to play and then completed his 10th career hat trick 1:16 later in Philly's 6-3 home win.
-Dan McGillis, Rick Tocchet and Daymond Langkow each had two assists. "(Rick Tocchet)Toc went hard to the net, paid the price and lost some teeth in the process," LeClair said of Tocchet, who picked up his 500th career assist on the goal.
-Brian Boucher made 20 stops.
+December 6, 2000 -- John LeClair snapped a tie with 3:40 to play and then completed a hat trick 1:16 later in Philly's 6-3 home win.
+Dan McGillis, Rick Tocchet and Daymond Langkow each had two assists.
 Mark Recchi fought Petr Svoboda in the late second period.
 The Flyers led 3-1 after two periods but the Lightning rallied to tie the game 3-3.
 Philly outshot TB 40-23.
-Dan Cloutier made 34 saves.

 December 28, 2000 -- Martin St. Louis and Fredrik Modin scored twice and Kevin Weekes made 32 saves in Tampa Bay's 4-3 home win.
 Bill Barber tasted his first defeat as an NHL coach after a start of 5-0-3-0, the second best beginning for any NHL coach ever.
 "I don't mind what happened tonight.
 I'm a very happy guy and not just for the run we've been on, but the play of our players.
 We were a little short tonight and maybe we'll be shorter the next game, it really doesn't matter.
 The players played hard tonight from a fan's standpoint.
 I almost got wrapped up into being a fan tonight, it was that good of a hockey game -- up and down action, agressive hockey and all the other stuff that goes with it," said Barber.
 The Flyers outshot the Lightning 35-18 including 12-2 in the third.
 Tampa Bay led 3-1 after the first period and never trailed in the game.
 There were three fights in the game including Ruslan Fedotenko-Cory Sarich with 1:09 to play in the contest.

-November 8, 2001 -- Brian Boucher made 22 saves and Ruslan Fedotenko and Tomas Divisek scored in Philly's 2-1 win in Tampa.
-First star honors went to Divisek, who was on the roster from November 5-12, and recorded the GWG, the only goal of his NHL career.
+November 8, 2001 -- Ruslan Fedotenko and Tomas Divisek (first-star, only NHL goal) scored in Philly's 2-1 win in Tampa.
 Nikolai Khabibulin made 33 saves in the loss.
+Divisek, who scored the GWG, was on the roster from November 5-12.

 December 1, 2001 -- Roman Cechmanek recorded the 2-0 shutout victory as the Flyers outshot Tampa Bay 42-15 and got goals from Jeremy Roenick and Eric Desjardins.
 Kevin Weekes made 40 saves in the loss.
 Tampa Bay was held to one goal in the last four games against the Flyers.